-What we see for sure is that, though not easy, the route to become an independent coach is one that inspires joy, meaning and fulfillment.
+What we see for sure is that, though not easy, the route to become an independent coach is one that inspires joy, meaning and fulfilment.

 Many organisations either employ full-time coaches to work in-house or, more usually, allow individuals within their workforce to coach as part of their role.
-Typically, this is referred to as “internal coaching” and an excellent book on the subject is: Internal Coaching by Katherine St John-Brooks.
+Typically, this is referred to as “internal coaching” or “in-house coaching” and an excellent book on the subject is: Internal Coaching by Katherine St John-Brooks.

 Internal coaches will need to gain excellent coaching skills as well as being able to navigate the difficult boundaries between possibly being coach, manager and colleague to the same person.
-Often, though, large organisations have devised ways to avoid such role clashes and internal coaching is become a truly professional space for development.
+Often, though, large organisations have devised ways to avoid such role clashes as internal coaching becomes a recognised space for professional development.

-Typically internal coaches are developed from within a business and offered training such as the Animas Accredited Diploma in Transformational Coaching but such roles are becoming increasingly available through external recruitment.
+Typically internal coaches are developed from within a business and offered training such as on our Accredited Diploma in Transformative Coaching but such roles are also available through external recruitment.
 If you think this route might be for you, accreditation is likely to be vital.

-Another way people use coaching is within their existing role to expand or improve the impact you have and the way you work.
+Another way you might use coaching is within your existing role to expand or improve the impact you have and the way you work.

-Adding To An Exisisting Service Or Business #
+5) Adding To An Existing Service Or Business #

-Not only does it support their existing service but it adds a whole new standalone service and creates more opportunity to support their clients.
+Not only might coaching support your existing service but it can add a whole new standalone service and create more opportunity to support your clients.